Adithyarao19/Devops_project_Microservice/readme.md

 I built this as part of a DevOps learning path to demonstrate my understanding of containerized environments, reverse proxying, service monitoring, and real-time visualization.

+To prepare the application for modern, async-compatible infrastructure, this service wraps the Flask (WSGI) app using WsgiToAsgi from asgiref.
+This allows it to be run under an ASGI server like Uvicorn or Hypercorn, enabling compatibility with ASGI-based middleware and observability tools.

+**However, please note:

+While the application is ASGI-wrapped, Flask remains a synchronous framework.
+Wrapping alone does not improve throughput or concurrency, as true async behavior requires ASGI-native frameworks like FastAPI.

+This architectural choice was inspired by a blog on FastAPI throughput, which highlights the importance of properly handling blocking I/O in async environments.
+**